whroman/kite-lite/README.md

 - (**) How much content you would like in which sections (i.e. a few paragraphs, a couple sentences, some bullet points, etc)
 - A: There is only one section (page) we're imagining.
 The layout is at your discretion.
 Company name: Kite Lite // Motto: Kiting at night with style.  //  Follow us on Facebook for the latest.

+  > I'm just the developer here, but I think we need more content than just this.
+What is it?
+How/when/where can I get one?

 - (*) What the written content will actually be.
 - A: What you see in the previous and next answers.

 - (***) The contact information that you want to display
 - A: info@kite-lite.com (we need to set this up), a link to a facebook page.

+  > Let me know when both of these have been set up.
+Have you set up custom domain emails before?

 - (***) High quality picture(s)
 - A: This is what we have for now - https://www.dropbox.com/sh/zx3f9sujo87fapa/AACu6KkPfn8rHCf24-qK64VXa?dl=0